windytan/redsea/README.md

     ./rtl-rx.sh -f 87.9M

 Command line options, such as `-f` for frequency, are passed on to `rtl_fm`.
 (Note that `rtl_fm` will tune a bit off; this is expected behavior.)
-The script can be modified to include additional parameters to redsea.
+The script can be modified to include additional parameters to redsea, especially `-p` for ppm error in the crystal and `-g` for gain.

 ### Decoding a pre-recorded signal with SoX